Accessibility Statement

 1957

-Lilly leaders were named co-chair and honorary chair of the first Indianapolis United Fund drive, an effort unifying funds of important charitable institutions to maximize impact; UF would be a driving force behind Lilly volunteer hours and donations for decades to come.
+Lilly leaders were named co-chair and honorary chair of the first Indianapolis United Fund drive, an effort unifying funds of important charitable institutions to maximize impact; the UF would be a driving force behind Lilly volunteer hours and donations for decades to come.

 1958